nguyenvukhang/alatty/docs/quake-screenshots.rst

         .. figure:: /screenshots/quake-hypr.webp
-            :alt: Screenshot, showing the kitty floating quick access terminal above the background which is the program btop, running inside kitty, on Hyprland in Linux
+            :alt: Screenshot, showing the alatty floating quick access terminal above the background which is the program btop, running inside alatty, on Hyprland in Linux
             :align: center
             :width: 100%